Mass General for Children Diversity and Equity Program

 The Mass General Center for Diversity and Inclusion works hard to continually advance diversity and inclusion in trainees and physicians.
 These five statements below explain how Mass General fosters a supportive community for both patients and residents.

 - Mass General fosters a supportive work environment.
-Mass General is consistently ranked as a top hospital in America by U.S. News & World Report.
+Mass General is consistently recognized as a top hospital in the nation by U.S. News & World Report.
 Organizations such as Modern Healthcare, DiversityInc, The Scientist, The Boston Globe, Forbes Magazine, American Nursing Credentialing Center and the Human Rights Campaign Foundation have named us a top workplace.
 Attendings are committed to education, are very approachable, and serve as mentors for trainees.
 Similarly, the Mass General nursing and ancillary staff are dedicated to our patients and love to work with trainees.

 - Mass General supports varied career paths.
 Whatever your career interests, there is a place for you at Mass General!
 Vast opportunities exist in clinical practice and basic science, clinical, health services and health policy research.
 Mass General is the home of the 2009 Nobel Laureate in Physiology or Medicine, Jack W. Szostak, PhD.
 In 2000, Mass General established the Stoeckle Center for Primary Care Innovation dedicated to revitalizing and redesigning care delivery.
 Mass General operates community health centers (CHC) in Chelsea, Charlestown, Revere and the North End.
 Mass General also focuses on many global health initiatives in Africa, Asia and Central and South America.
 The Centers of Expertise provide trainees with important cross-specialty resources for professional development and strategies for innovative health care delivery.